QR Codes have become a common sight. You must have seen them on restaurant menus, product packaging, ads, posters, flyers, and even store receipts.

 This data helps businesses understand regional differences in interest and tailor their marketing efforts accordingly.

-Imagine you run an online bakery and include QR codes on flyers promoting your new cupcake line.
+Imagine you run an online bakery and include QR Codes on flyers promoting your new cupcake line.
 You notice a high number of scans coming from a specific office building.
-This might indicate a high concentration of potential customers who work there.
-Based on this data, you could:

 • Target nearby office buildings: Deliver samples or offer special discounts to office workers in that area.